What is GDPR?

-On May 25th, the much debated EU General Data Protection Regulation, better known as GDPR, came into effect.
-This regulation was designed by the EU to harmonize data privacy laws across Europe, to protect and empower all EU citizen’s data privacy and to reshape the way organizations approach data privacy.
+The EU General Data Protection Regulation, better known as GDPR, is one of the most comprehensive privacy and security laws in the world, effective as of May 25, 2018.
+This regulation was implemented by the EU to harmonize data privacy laws across Europe; protect and empower all EU citizens’ data privacy; give people more control over their personal data, and reshape the way organizations approach data privacy.

-Whether we are offering our digital asset management system to customers, contracting with suppliers or hiring new people: Bynder collects, uses, processes, transfers, stores, and shares personal data.
+Whether we are offering our digital asset management solution to customers, contracting with suppliers, or hiring new people: Bynder collects, uses, processes, transfers, and stores personal data.

-Bynder identifies all the personal data that is being processed and defines the purpose of this processing, in order to determine how the collected data is used and provide the necessary visibility and transparency.
-This includes assessing third parties Bynder is cooperating with, which process personal data as well.
+Bynder identifies all the personal data that is being processed and defines the purpose of this processing in order to determine how the collected data is used, and provide appropriate visibility and transparency.

-At last, the ongoing evolutions regarding data privacy also require more strict data security.
-Therefore, Bynder has been implementing processes and procedures to assure the necessary security levels, such as encryption and anonymization of personal data; the creation of processes for data breach notification activities, and improve employee awareness.
+Additionally, considering data privacy also requires strict data security, Bynder has implemented processes and procedures to ensure the necessary security levels, i.e. encryption and anonymization of personal data; the creation of processes for data breach notification activities, and the advancement of employee awareness.